blgit-org/blgit/post/front_matter/index.md

 ---
-lang: en

-title: Front Matter
 author: Gilad Kutiel
 date: 2024-09-30
 description: This section explains how to write a new post in blgit.
 It provides step-by-step instructions on creating and formatting content for your blog.
+draft: true
 favicon: 🕮
 image: img/front_matter.jpg
+lang: en
+title: Front Matter
 ---

 Your `index_md` file should have a front matter section like so: